| Program start date | Application deadline |

 Career Opportunities

-The skills and attributes gained in the Bachelor of Theology are valued in a broad range of careers, such as:
+The skills and attributes gained in the Bachelor of Theology are valued in a broad range of careers, including:

 - Chaplain